FabianGD/TeachingAST/README.md

 ## Feedback

 You have any sort of critism or constructive feedback to make this course better?
-Then shoot me an email at `fabian.drogee at uni-jena.de`!
+Then shoot me an email at `fabian.droege at uni-jena.de`!